asyncapi/spec/spec/asyncapi.md

 <a name="metadataObjectTags"></a>tags | Tags Object | A list of tags for API documentation control.
 Tags can be used for logical grouping of items.
 <a name="metadataObjectExternalDocs"></a>externalDocs | External Documentation Object | Additional external documentation for described item.

-This object can be extended with [Specification Extensions](#specificationExtensions).
+This object can be extended with [Specification Extensions](#specificationExtensions) and MAY contain previously non defined fields.

 ##### Metadata Object Example